faridji/PSL-Player-Recommender/README.md

 process.
 At the end of drafting, each owner of 6 different teams get 20 players team.
 Our system then give the best playing 11 to each owner.
 It can alse be used by PCB to form the above 5 different categories.
 ## Introduction
 This is web application which is made in Angular 2 and Node.js.
 It uses machine learning in python to recommend player to each owner.
-We used two machine learning algorithms in it.
+We used two machine learning algorithms to do this.
 ### 1. K-means
 This algorithm is a unsupervised clustering algorithm.
 It takes a dataset of players and then clusters them into following 6 categories.
 - Batsman